-Before using the guides you should at least be able to view them.
-For that there are several resources.
+Before using the guides, you should at least view them.
+For that, there are several resources.
 One is an online viewer located at http://www.stigviewer.com/ – it has been created by a volunteer who is not related to IASE/DISA – but still did a great job in helping us all use this invaluable resource.

-From that website you can download the guides in Excel / JSON or XML format – without the need to search and extract from the official source.
-Also the website can be used as a quick search engine and reference when you just need to check something quickly.
+From that website, you can download the guides in Excel / JSON or XML format – without the need to search and extract from the official source.
+Also, the website can be used as a fast search engine and reference when you need to check something quickly.

-The structure of the pages on that website is reflecting the structure of the guides themselves – Finding ID, Severity, Title and Description.
+The structure of the pages on that website reflects the form of the guides themselves – Finding ID, Severity, Title and Description.

 Overall, this is the swiss army knife of working with SRG/STIGs.

-I would suggest you navigate through the site, choose a guide / stig and just explore from there – click on the controls, see the detailed descriptions, etc – dive in and you will get the idea pretty quickly.
+I would suggest you navigate through the site, choose a guide/stig and explore from there – click on the controls, see the detailed descriptions, etc. – dive in, and you will get the idea pretty quickly.

 The Official Way